-Since the majority of jigsaws are produced with a tool-less blade changing system to accommodate T shank blades, U shank blades are not used as much as they once were.
+They were the main type of blade available for a jigsaw but since the majority of jigsaws are produced with a tool-less blade changing system to accommodate T shank blades, U shank blades are not used as much as they once were.

+I don’t imagine the material used in your jigsaw blade is keeping you awake at night, but at the same time, it’s worth pausing for a second to give it a thought.
 The material out of which a jigsaw blade is made will affect both its durability and the materials it can be used to cut.

-Jigsaw blades are commonly made out of one of four types of metal: high speed steel, high carbon steel, bi-metal or tungsten carbide.
+Jigsaw blades are commonly made out of one of four types of metal: high-speed steel, high carbon steel, bi-metal or tungsten carbide.

-High carbon steel (HCS)
+High Carbon Steel (HCS)

 High carbon steel blades are flexible, which can lead to them wandering off-course, and they tend to become dull more quickly than other types of blade.

-However, they are relatively inexpensive so can be bought in bulk for general purpose cutting of wood.
+However, they are relatively inexpensive so can be bought in bulk for general purpose cutting of wood

-High speed steel (HSS)
+High Speed Steel (HSS)

-Blades made out of high speed steel are harder and more durable but are not as flexible as high carbon steel blades.
+Blades made out of high-speed steel are harder and more durable but are not as flexible as high carbon steel blades.
 They are also more likely to become damaged by heat.

-High speed steel blades can be used to cut hardwoods, metal or reinforced plastic.
+High-speed steel blades can be used to cut hardwoods, metal or reinforced plastic.

-Bi-metal blades have bodies made out of carbon steel and high speed steel teeth.
+Bi-metal blades have bodies made out of carbon steel and high-speed steel teeth.
 Because they are made out of two types of steel, they have the advantageous properties of both flexibility and wear-resistance.

 They are usually used for heavy-duty cutting in hardwoods and metal.